Get Approved for up to $35,000 in 3 minutes

 While these amounts are subject to change every year due to things like inflation, this is a basic idea of how tax brackets work in the federal tax system.

-It is important to keep in mind whether you file federal individual income taxes or a joint family income.
-When you are living on your own and filing federal individual income tax, you are likely to have a lower income than a dual income.
-You may notice when you stop filing individually that you stop receiving some government tax credits like the GST/HST credit since your joint family income is now over the threshold.
+It is important to keep in mind whether you file federal individual income taxes or a joint family income tax return.
+When you are living on your own and filing federal individual income tax, you are likely to have a lower income than a dual-income household.
+You may notice when you stop filing individually that you stop receiving some government tax credits like the GST/HST credit, since your joint family income is now over the threshold.

 Since everyone makes a different gross annual income, the net income is going to be different for everyone, so it is hard to say how much people pay every year in taxes.
 That being said, though, based on the 2021 tax year, the average Canadian pays 25.1% of their gross annual income in both provincial and federal income taxes combined.
 That means the average yearly net income is only 74.9% of the gross annual income.
 This may be higher or lower for you, depending on what tax bracket you fall into and what province you live in.